-Second, they are able to review the roadmap prepared by the development team and give inputs about the technical feasibilities of things.
+Second, they can review the roadmap prepared by the development team and give input about the technical feasibilities of things.
 This results in a more comprehensive and well-planned product development cycle.

-Third, the business side of their role includes an understanding of what is possible with the resources available at hand and identifying gaps that need to be filled by either acquiring or outsourcing certain aspects like technology research, software engineering, etc.
+Third, the business side of their role includes understanding what is possible with the available resources and identifying gaps that need to be filled by acquiring or outsourcing certain aspects like technology research, software engineering, etc.

 On the other hand, some argue that it creates an information gap between engineering team leaders (who may be assigned as project managers) and the other peers in the group since it may just become an extension of the development team.

 Their role also opens up a space for risks too specialized for the rest to pick up on and opens up for more chances of failure at the hands of under-estimation.

 How Would We Describe Their Job Description?

 In a nutshell, their role is to ensure that every aspect of the product, be it technical or otherwise, falls in line with business goals and makes sense from a consumer’s point of view.

 Their work also includes developing requirements for new projects by using market research.

 It is not very much different from what a typical product manager does.
 Having said that, there are some specific expectations from a technical product manager, and they include: